 Another treatment regimen that is gaining in popularity is DA-EPOCH-R. (The DA means Dose Adjusted).
 This regimen has the same drugs as R-CHOP but with the addition of Etoposide.
 The dose adjustment allows the doctors to tailor the drug doses to the patient to achieve optimum efficacy while keeping the toxicity in check.
 Where this particular protocol is showing the most promise is for those patients with higher risk factors and poorer prognosis DLBC.
 Below is one recent study regarding this protocol

-Of greater concern however is, how high is the risk of CNS relapse, and is it necessary to give this additional treatment in the absence of evidence there is any CNS involvement at diagnosis.
-Below is one study that looks at the issue of CNS relapse and whether CNS prophylaxis is necessary for newly diagnosed high risk patients.
+CNS involvement is not common but it does occur with DLBC.
+Of greater concern is the risk of having a relapse with central nervous system involvement.
+To prevent this from happening some physicians will give high risk patients CNS prophylaxis treatment, typically that will be high dose Methotrexate, or ARA-C (13) or with intrathecal liposomal ARA-C. (21) Of greater concern however is, how high is the risk of CNS relapse, and is it necessary to give this additional treatment in the absence of evidence there is any CNS involvement at diagnosis.
+The SWOG 8516 (14) (15) study is one study that looks at the issue of CNS relapse and whether CNS prophylaxis is necessary for newly diagnosed high risk patients.

 Relapses are unlikely to occur after two years of remission.
 But unlikely does not mean impossible and doctors generally don't use the cure word until 5 years of remission.
 Even after 5 years rare relapses do occur.
 Often a relapse this late is considered a whole new case of lymphoma and not really a relapse.
 Only a biopsy can really distinguish whether this is true.
 The study below discusses the characteristics and prognosis of relapses past the 5 year point.